saltstack/salt/doc/ref/modules/index.rst

 can be called.

 The variable ``__salt__`` is packed into the modules after they are loaded into the Salt minion.
-This variable is a `Python dictionary`_ of all of the Salt functions, laid out in the same way that they are made available to the Salt command.
+This variable is a :ref:`Python dictionary <python2:typesmapping>` of all of the Salt functions, laid out in the same way that they are made available to the Salt command.

-Salt modules can be cross called by accessing the value in the ``__salt__``
+Salt modules can be cross called by accessing the value in the ``__salt__`` dict:
-dict:

 .. code-block:: python